saleyn/emmap/README.md

 ```

 When opening an existing file, it may be possible that it was left in an inconsistent state in case of abnormal
 termination of the program modifying it.
 To ensure consistency, call `emmap:repair_block_storage/1` to check and fix the file at once, or repeatedly call `emmap:repair_block_storage/3`.
-The latter version with continuation is recommended to relatively big storages, to avoid long-running NIF calls.
+The latter version with continuation is recommended for relatively big storages, to avoid long-running NIF calls.
 The repair operation checks (and fixes) inconsistency between "free blocks" and "used blocks" masks in the internal tree-like representation.

 ```erlang
 repair_chunks(MFile, N) ->